Ohio Supercomputer Center

 OpenACC is the accepted standard using compiler directives to allow quick development of GPU capable codes using standard languages and compilers.
 It has been used with great success to accelerate real applications within very short development periods.
 This workshop assumes knowledge of either C or Fortran programming.
-It will have a hands-on component using the Blue Waters which is deployed at NCSA.
+It will have a hands-on component using the Bridges computing platform at the Pittsburgh Supercomputing Center.

 The tentative agenda, subject to change, is below.
 It is designed to be time-zone friendly.